skyformat99/dogfault/README.md

 # Dogfault - A Doggo Themed Segfault Handler

-Dogfault replaces the default segmentation fault handler with a dog themed handler that will print diagnostic information about the segfault as well as a stack trace before exiting the program.
+Dogfault replaces the default segmentation fault handler with a dog themed handler that will print the location of the segfault as well as a stack trace before exiting the program.

 Now instead of seeing `Segmentation fault (core dumped)` every time you get a segfault, you can be greeted by an 11/10 good boy!